-The red variety (also CS 162) is a new breed between kadarka x Kékfrankos ( Blaufränkisch ).
-The crossing took place in 1951 in Hungary by Pál Kozma.
-The variety protection was granted in 1980.
-The late-ripening vine is moderately sensitive to wintry frost, but resistant to Botrytis, It produces colorful, spicy and tannin-rich red wines.
-The variety is in northern Hungary especially in the area Mátraalja grown.
-In 2010, a total of 18 hectares of vineyards were reported (Kym Anderson ).
+The red grape variety (also CS 162) is a new breed between kadarka x Kékfrankos ( Blaufränkisch ).
+The crossing took place in 1951 Hungary by Pál Kozma.
+The variety protection was issued in 1980.
+The late ripening vine is moderately sensitive to wintry frost but resistant to Botrytis, It produces colorful, spicy and tannin-rich red wines.
+The variety is mainly used in Northern Hungary in the area Mátraalja grown.
+In 2010, a total of 18 hectares of vineyards were shown (Kym Anderson ).